 2.3.7.8 SAM Registration and Unique Entity Identifier (UEI) Requirements

-All applicant organizations must register in the System for Award Management (SAM) and maintain the registration with current information at all times during which such organizations have an application under consideration for funding by NIH and, if an award is made, until a final financial report is submitted or the final payment is received, whichever is later.
+All applicant organizations must register in the System for Award Management (SAM), in accordance with Appendix I to 2 CFR Part 200(D.)(3.), and always maintain the registration with current information at all times during which such organizations have an application under consideration for funding by NIH and, if an award is made, until a final financial report is submitted or the final payment is received, whichever is later.
 SAM is the primary registrant database for the Federal government and is the repository into which an entity must provide information required for the conduct of business as a recipient.
 SAM is the central repository for common government-wide certifications and representations required of NIH applicants and recipients.
 Additional information about registration procedures may be found at the SAM.gov internet site.

 A Unique Entity Identifier (UEI) is issued as part of the SAM.gov registration process.
 The UEI must be provided on application forms; the same UEI must be used for all registrations, as well as on the grant application.